$20 Billion Tracker

 In addition to the amounts above, eight foundations have made undisclosed commitments to the IPLC Pledge and two foundations have made undisclosed commitments to the Global Fund for Coral Reefs.
 These joint initiatives are listed below.

 The amounts above do not include ongoing philanthropic international biodiversity funding from other foundations and individuals.
+For comparison, the OECD reported $700 million of international biodiversity funding from philanthropic sources in 2022.

 Corporate and Investor Commitments